objcio/articles/2015-01-09-natasha-murashev.md

 **Could you also see yourself doing something completely different than programming?**

 Probably not.
 I really enjoy it.
 Maybe in 10 years, who knows?
 I don’t know if I can find a field where I have infinite things to learn.
-I’ve been interested also in learning more hardware stuff, but I think that’s going together with software.
+I’ve been interested also in learning more hardware stuff, but I think that goes together with software.
 As long as I keep learning new things, keep challenging my mind, I'm happy to continue what I'm doing.
 Being a little bit outside my comfort zone makes me very happy.

 **Did you have any mentors or people who really inspired you when learning iOS and Rails?**